The Ultimate Guide to Descaling

 - You instruction manual will provide you with clear instructions which will explain the descaling process for your coffee machine.

-- To learn how to descale your Bosch VeroCafe Latte coffee machine, watch our YouTube video by clicking the link below.
+- To learn how to descale your Bosch VeroCafe Latte coffee machine, watch our YouTube video by clicking here.

 Descaler for coffee machines, kettles and